AllInHouse/seMethodsCW/UseCases/UseCase30.md

-# USE CASE: All the countries in the world organised by largest population to smallest.
+# USE CASE: All the countries in a continent organised by largest population to smallest.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *employee* of the organisation, *I want to sort each country in the world from largest population to smallest* so that *I can review this data.*
+As an *employee* of the organisation, *I want to sort each country in a continent from largest population to smallest* so that *I can review this data.*

 ### Scope